tc39/proposal-slice-notation/README.md

 ### Why pick the Python syntax over the Ruby/CoffeeScript syntax?

-The Python syntax allows us to provide an optional step argument.

-Also, the Python syntax which excludes the upper bound index is similar to the existing slice methods in JavaScript.
+The Python syntax which excludes the upper bound index is similar to the existing slice methods in JavaScript.

 We could use exclusive Range operator (`...`) from CoffeeScript, but